strongloop/loopback/docs/api-model-remote.md

 }
 ```

-If you don't specify a mapping, LoopBack will look up the value
+If you don't specify a mapping, LoopBack will determine the value
-using the following algorithm (assuming `name` as the name of the input
-parameter to resolve):
+as follows (assuming `name` as the name of the input parameter to resolve):

  1. If there is a HTTP request parameter `args` with a JSON content,
     then the value of `args['name']` is used if it is defined.